LJWittenberg/game-of-life/README.md

 **Example call**: ``python main.py presets.md`

 ## About the project
-# include things like the console print, how a figure would look like, rules etc.
+- In addition to the window and canvas representation the programm also has a console print which is enabled by default.
+This print is was used to ensure that the Logic and rules of the Game of Life were enforced accordingly.
+The print now serves as an additional way to represent the cells or as a debugging tool to check if a figure was set correctly.
+- **Example for how a figure would look** The given coordinate pairs: (0,0);(1,0);(1,1) would create the following pattern:
+    **
+     *
+- rules etc.

 ## Note
 - Check out the presets.md file before starting.
 A short explanation how to handle coordinates can be found there.